 There's things that we call radio, radio bits.

-Well, Sean, I know that uh my my liberal buddies may be angry and your audience may faint, and uh Dan, take a seat, but I'm actually gonna defend you on this, and let me tell you why.
+Well, Sean, I know that my liberal buddies may be angry and your audience may faint.

-Uh as a radio talk show host, because because it was clear that you were being sarcastic, it was clear you were kidding, first of all.
+As a radio talk show host, because it was clear that you were being sarcastic.

-I don't think uh uh anybody in their right mind thought that you were actually asking any uh witness to tamper with evidence.
+I don't think anybody in their right mind thought that you were actually asking any witness to tamper with evidence.

-Every major news outlet on the web and around the country, you just heard what they were saying.
+Leslie, every major news outlet on the web and around the country, you just heard what they were saying.

 How can they be that stupid?

-And secondly, if somebody has a criminal mindset, they probably would have thought of possibly doing any of those things that you sarcastically and jokingly uh had referenced, quite frankly.
+And secondly, if somebody has a criminal mindset, they probably would have thought of possibly doing any of those things that you sarcastically and jokingly had referenced, quite frankly.

 It's not like you have to tell them to do it.

-How many more caveats could I put in there though?
+How many more caveats could I put in there, though?

-I said, if I said, I'm kidding.
+I said, I'm kidding.

 I said it's a bad idea.